-Breast cancer widower's IT error shock
+Breast cancer widower's shock over IT error

 - Why isn't breast cancer screening totally reliable?

-Ms Minchin, a former nurse, told the BBC she believed she was one of those who should have got an invitation for a screening. but didn't.
+Ms Minchin, a former nurse, told the BBC she believed she was one of those who should have got an invitation for a screening, but didn't.

 She was tested in 2009 when she was 67 but was not called back for a second examination.